Slideshow: A Visual Guide to Carpal Tunnel Syndrome

 Strengthening Exercises

 Once carpal tunnel symptoms subside, a physical therapist can teach you stretching and strengthening exercises to help prevent pain, numbness, and weakness from coming back.
-A physical or occupational therapist can also teach you the correct ways to perform tasks so that the median nerve doesn’t become inflamed again, causing your symptoms to return.
+A physical or occupational therapist can also teach you the correct ways to perform tasks so that the median nerve is less likely to become inflamed again, causing symptoms to return.

 Complementary Treatments